foundersandcoders/old-coursebook/patterns/week4/MongoDB.md

 >``mongod  --shell``

 The database is now accessible from the command line.
 One can also access MongoDB  through node using the instructions for npm module below.
+You may need to use ``sudo`` if you have permission problems.

 ##### Sidenote!
 When importing the test database into MongoDB, you need to change into the directory where your .json data file is saved before you run the ``mongo import`` command.
 Run it in your command line, not the mongo shell.

-### Which npm module should you use for this database?
+### Which npm module should you use for MongoDB?
-MongoDB uses one _very_ originally called ``mongodb``.
+MongoDB uses one _very originally_ called ``mongodb``.
 Follow the walkthrough [here](https://docs.mongodb.org/getting-started/node/client/).

-### How do you host the database on heroku?
+### How do you host MongoDB on heroku?
 Please follow the link [here](https://github.com/FAC6/book/blob/master/patterns/week3/hostApplicationHeroku.md ) for deploying to Heroku.

 After this step is completed, you should add the MongoLab add-on:
 1. Go to your Dashboard and click on the app just created by you
 2. Open the Resources tab and then add a new add-on by…
 3. Clicking on EDIT or PLUS button under Add-ons session
 4. Search for MongoLab, and add it!

 The MongoLab add-on contributes one config variable to your Heroku environment: MONGOLAB_URI.
 This variable is a URI containing all the MongoDB connection information needed to connect to your database.